hundalrs/recognition_app/README.md

 * 5:00pm - Added file upload button and aws s3 support
 * 6:30pm - Decided to use Kairos api and decided on using public urls for MVP
 * 9:00pm - Made the app look nicer and organized into less components
-* 12:20am - API call is sorking and prints age on screen
+* 12:20am - API call is working and prints age on screen
 * 2:30am - all my work is pushed to github

 ## Learning Objectives